vitkolos/notes-ipp/semestr5/data-compression-algorithms/exam.md

 			- is it last block?
 (1b)
 			- type of the block (2b)
 		- 3 block types
-			- no compression
+			1. no compression
-			- fixed coding tables for Huffman code
+			2. static Huffman code compressed using trees defined in Deflate RFC
-			- Huffman code based on input data statistics
+			3. dynamic Huffman code based on input data statistics
 	- type 3 block
 		- starts with two Huffman trees
 		- the first tree for literals and match lengths